jmeis/v2-template/docs/portieris-setup.md

 -   ***ImagePolices***

-The ClusterImagePolicy is a cluster level enforcement.
-It will take effect when no imagepolicy is available.
-For example, an image policy is set up in a namespace called "prod" but an image gets deployed to "default" in this case the ClusterImagePolicy will be applied.
+The `ClusterImagePolicy` is a cluster level enforcement.
+It will take effect when no image policy is available.
+For example, an image policy is set up in a namespace called `prod` but an image gets deployed to `default` in this case the `ClusterImagePolicy` will be applied.

 To view the different policies